alshedivat/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My name is Qiuyang Mang (忙秋阳 in Chinese).
-I am an year 3 undergraduate student at The Chinese University of Hong Kong, Shenzhen, and fortunate to be advised by Prof. Pinjia He.
+I am Qiuyang Mang (忙秋阳 in Chinese), a third-year undergraduate at The Chinese University of Hong Kong, Shenzhen, under the guidance of Prof. [Pinjia He](https://pinjiahe.github.io/).

-I am interested in AI Robustness (e.g., developing automated tools for testing and improvement the AI software), and Testing traditional systems (e.g., databases and compilers), and graph algorithms.
+My focus lies in AI Robustness (e.g., developing automated tools for testing and improvement the AI software), and Testing traditional systems (e.g., databases and compilers), and graph algorithms.

-I am currently doing an internship at Trustworthy Engineering of Software Technologies (TEST) Lab for half a year, advised by Prof. Manuel Rigger.
+I am currently interning at [Trustworthy Engineering of Software Technologies (TEST) Lab](https://nus-test.github.io/), advised by Prof. [Manuel Rigger](https://www.manuelrigger.at/).

+I am highly involved with Competitive Programming, and in the 46th ICPC world Final List (Egypt).
+Prior to this, I earned one second runner-up and one third-place positions at ICPC Regionals, representing The Chinese University of Hong Kong, Shenzhen.